Little Brother (2026 film): Production

-The film is directed by Matt Spicer from a script by Jarrad Paul and Andrew Mogel, with David Bernad and Ruben Fleischer producing for Netflix.
+The Netflix film was directed by Matt Spicer from a script by Jarrad Paul and Andrew Mogel, with David Bernad of Middle Child Pictures and Ruben Fleischer producing.

 Eric Andre and John Cena joined the cast in December 2024.
 Michelle Monaghan joined the cast in July 2025, as did Christopher Meloni, Ben Ahlers, Sherry Cola, Caleb Hearon and Ego Nwodim.

-Principal photography took place in New Jersey in July 2025.
+Principal photography took place in New Jersey, under the working title Untitled Roommates Project, in July 2025.

+Release

+Little Brother premiered at Paris Theater in Manhattan on June 18, 2026.
+The film was released on Netflix on June 26, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 11 critics, indicating "mixed or average" reviews.